roadhouse-dev/rd_environment_scaffold/README.md

 ```

 1- Add the following import to your Dart code:

 ```dart
 import 'package:rd_environment_scaffold/rd_environment_scaffold.dart';
 ```

-2- Use like Scaffold, on top on that you can set build type, it wil show different banner, if build type is BuildType.stage or BuildType.uat.
+2- Use like Scaffold, on top on that you can set build type, it will show different banner, if build type is BuildType.stage or BuildType.uat.

 ```dart
 class StagePage extends StatelessWidget {
   @override